ibm-cloud-docs/codeengine/cmd_defs.md

 `--retrylimit`, `-r`
 :   The number of times to rerun a task before marking it as failed.
 This value is *optional*.
 The default value is `3`.

+`--subnetpool-id`, `--spi`
+:   The ID of the subnet pool to use for the fleet network placement.
+This value is *optional*.

+`--subnetpool-name`, `--spn`
+:   The name of the subnet pool to use for the fleet network placement.
+This value is *optional*.

 `--task-indexes`, `--ti`
 :   Specify task indexes that are to be processed, for example `0,3,6,9`, `1-5,7-8,10`.
 Specify no more than 1000 index entries.
 This option cannot be specified if `--tasks` is specified.
 This value is *optional*.